preetijuturu/p280s21project3/README.md

 ------

-##  :clipboard: Data Sources for the Project
+##  :clipboard: Open Source Data
 ----
-A complete list of the main data sources and code to retrieve data for the study.
+A complete list of the opend source data used in this project.

 1. National Center for Education Statistics